Opposition grows to Egypt's plan to cede islands to Saudi Arabia

-CAIRO Prominent Egyptian political parties on Thursday criticised President Abdel Fattah al-Sisi's plan to transfer two Red Sea islands to Saudi Arabia and urged people to take to the streets in protest.
+CAIRO (Reuters) - Prominent Egyptian political parties on Thursday criticised President Abdel Fattah al-Sisi's plan to transfer two Red Sea islands to Saudi Arabia and urged people to take to the streets in protest.

 Parliament voted on Wednesday to back a treaty to hand over the two uninhabited islands of Tiran and Sanfir and Sisi is expected to ratify the decision soon.